Meet beer bread’s cousin, hard cider bread.

 ANYWAY, we started out making beer bread with a mild lager.
 It was delicious.
 Then we increased the honey.
 Yes.
 Then we moved on to using IPAs.
 Ohh yes.
 This bread was unstoppable.

 While sipping on a hard cider recently, I stopped mid-sip as the apple cider bread light bulb went off in my head.
-Then I thought of the sauteed apples I added to this homemade apple pie gelato.
+Then I thought of the sauteed apples I added to homemade apple pie gelato.
 And then I jumped up off the couch to put the oven on preheat because this had to happen immediately.

 This bread is chewy, dotted throughout with crisp sauteed apple chunks, and develops a crave-worthy crust (if you’re into crusts, that is).
 It also only calls for the tiniest bit of butter – just 1 tbsp to saute the apples – and is totally customizable to your preferences.
 As the recipe is written below, the bread has a hint of sweetness that complements the level of spice, but I wouldn’t describe it as a “sweet bread”.
 I’ve